ValentinH/slither-joystick-controller/README.md

 ## How to run

-1. go in the `slither-joystick-controller` folder
+1. go to the `node_modules/slither-joystick-controller` folder
 2. run `node index.js` or `node index.js supported/controller/here`

 ### Supported Controllers